oconnellryan/oconnellryan.github.io/ufc-rankings.md

 Rating decay does not begin until 270 days since a fighter has fought (about 9 months).
 When it has been exactly 270 days since a their last fight, a fighter's rating is decreased 3%.
 Additionally, they are now placed on the decay clock which will decrease their rating another 3% after each 90 days of subsequent inactivity.
 The only way this decay clock resets is when a fighter participates in a fight (win or lose).

+### Future Implementations

+While this model does a good job of ranking fighters, there are still some ways I would like to improve it.
+There are many ways it could be tweaked, and the next addition I am working on is controlling for weight classes.
+The difficulty here is that changing weight classes is not always a disadvantage, so I am thinking about only including this for champion vs champion fights (although very rare).

+On a larger scale, it would be nice to have better ratings for a fighters first UFC fight.
+This limitation is currently due to data, but I am working on scraping fighter's previous fights before they entered the UFC to try to expand this formula outside of the UFC as well as assigning better ratings in UFC debuts.